 Jezebel was a Phoenician princess married to Ahab, king of Israel.
 She lived in dangerous times.
-Life was turbulent.
-Kings struggled for political power in Israel and Judah.
 There was open war between the followers of Yahweh and Baal.

 2 The story of Naboth’s vineyard – 1 Kings 21:1-16

 Ahab, Jezebel’s husband, wanted to buy a vineyard near his palace at Jezreel.
 The owner, Naboth, would not sell.
 Jezebel arranged the death of Naboth, so that ownership of the vineyard passed to Ahab.

 3 Jezebel and her family murdered, 1 Kings 22:29-40, 1 Kings 9:21-28, 9:30-37

-Jezebel and all the members of her family were killed during a palace coup d’etat led by an army general called Jehu.
-She was cornered in her own palace, thrown down from a palace balcony and eaten by dogs.
+Jezebel and all the members of her family were killed during a palace coup d’etat led by a soldier called Jehu.
+She was cornered in her own palace, thrown down from a balcony and eaten by dogs.
 Nevertheless she died with courage, dressed royally as a queen and a priestess of Baal.